 - The Bat Laboratory studies the ecology and development of flight of bats.
 For more information, contact Dr. Rick Adams.

 - The Avian Behavior Laboratory studies the form, function, and ecological context of birdsong from an evolutionary perspective.
 For more information, contact Dr. Lauryn Benedict.

-- The Disturbance Ecology Laboratory studies plan communities and their responses to flood and fire.
+- The Disturbance Ecology Laboratory studies plant communities and their responses to flood and fire.
 For more information, contact Dr. Scott Franklin.

 - The Plant Physiology Laboratory focuses on beneficial interactions between soil fungi and roots, and how these could affect insects that are feeding aboveground, and vice versa.
 The long-term goal is to develop improved management practices to maintain a balance between an efficient symbiosis and limited insect abundance.
 For more information, contact Dr. Karen Gomez.

 - The Venom Analysis Laboratory studies the biology of venomous snakes and the biochemistry of their venoms, and ongoing projects use discovery science approaches toward uncovering novel compounds with therapeutic potential.
 For more information, contact Dr. Stephen Mackessy.